BlueM/http-response-assert/README.md

 * Verify response HTTP status code
 * Perform checks on response headers
 * Perform plaintext content checks for a number of content types (most importantly: HTML)
+* Perform checks on the page title (which only makes sense for HTML documents)
 * Perform checks (either existence, non-existence or content) using CSS selectors
 * Perform checks (either existence, non-existence or content) using JSON pointer expressions
 * Perform checks (either existence, non-existence or content) using XPath expressions